Reverse Cable Fly: Muscles Worked, How To Do and Form

 • Keep your elbows slightly higher than your wrists.

-• Focus on squeezing your shoulder blades together at the peak of the movement to activate your rear deltoid muscles.
+• Squeeze your shoulder blades together at the top of the movement to activate your rear deltoid muscles.

 • It is important to avoid excessive swinging or using too much weight, as this can compromise form and effectiveness.